-Members of the department organise regular extra curricular activities for students, such as the German Stammtisch, Filmabend, etc. and other additional opportunities for conversation in German in the Franco German House.
+Members of the department organise regular extra curricular activities for students, such as the German Stammtisch, Filmabend, etc. and other additional opportunities for conversation in German in the FrancoGerman House.
 While attendance at these events is at your own discretion, we do recommend that you participate regularly as a means of improving your German, getting to know other students at MIC studying German and generally becoming an active learner of German.

-Students will be informed of all 'German Hours' at the Franco German House at the beginning of each teaching term.
+'German Hours' at the FrancoGerman House are posted on the German Notice Board at the beginning of each teaching term.
 Do take advantage of these additional ways of improving your German and learning about German-language culture!
-If you have any questions regarding the use of the Franco German House, do contact the HoD.